 Conditions

-Every function from the function library can be applied conditionally.
+Every function in the Sardine Pattern Language can be applied conditionally.
 To do so, use the special cond

-keyword.
-This keyword is available to every function.
-There are many types of conditions you can apply on your pattern and you can even create conditions manually.
-Conditions are working by providing them binary values:
+keyword argument.
+This keyword is available for every function.
+There are many types of conditions you can apply on your pattern and you can even create your own types of conditions.

 1